SAP-archive/teched2020-DAT163/exercises/ex0/README.md

 55. Click on 'View Business Glossaries'
 <br>![](/exercises/ex0/images/Glossary_MainMenu_00_100.png)

-56. Open a the glossary by clicking on the glossary name
+56. Open the glossary by clicking on the glossary name
 <br>![](/exercises/ex0/images/OpenGlossary_00_10.png)

 57. There are no terms in this glossary